 2. The power of the internet and the media is such that you can never afford to snub a complainer even if you think it is a complete hoax.
 Sir Richard took this complaint very seriously and dealt with it personally.

 3. The customer's perception is everything.
 This might have been a carefully prepared meal - full of delicious and expensive ingredients.
 But the customer's perception was that it was a strange concoction of sponge pudding and peas, custard and mustard.
 Everyone is entitled to their opinion and needs to be respected.
 Research indicates that 68% of customers may switch supplier if they don't feel cared for.

 4. Rule number 1 - the customer is always right.
 Rule number 2 - if the customer is wrong, refer to rule number 1.
 I really used to struggle with this rule.
-Until it occurred to me one day that if the customer is wrong then you have a choice if you want to keep that customer.
+Until it occurred to me one day that if the customer is wrong then you have a choice about whether want to keep that customer.

 5. The three things that genuine complainers are looking for are: